tischi/MorphoQuant/README.md

 In addition, for each input file there will be a tab-delimited spreadsheet file ending on --MQ-results.txt (to be viewed in Excel).

-The text file contain the following measurements (each row corresponds to one cell):
+The text file contain the following measurements (each row corresponds to one cell, ):

 ##### iImage
 Number of slice in the tif stack.

 ##### iCell
 Number of cell, corresponding to numbers in segmentation images.
+If it says here "mean", "median", or "std", it means that these summary statistics are computed for all cells in the slice.

 ##### areaCell
 Number of pixels in the cell.